 The American Psychiatric Association’s DSM-5 describes criteria that comprise a PTSD anxiety disorder.
 There are diagnostic criteria which “require exposure to a traumatic or stressful event.”

-A Veterans’ Disability Lawyer Can Help You Get PTSD Benefits
+A Veterans’ Disability Advocate Can Help You Get PTSD Benefits

-If VA denied your application for disability benefits for your PTSD, a veterans’ disability lawyer can help you file an appeal.
+If VA denied your application for disability benefits for your PTSD, a veterans’ disability advocate can help you file an appeal.